bhospy/bhospy.github.io/README.md

 - Add Buckley Leverett Solution to PyDemo
 - Add Three Phase Solution to PyDemo

+After creating lecture notes in the drive:
+- Add Google Drive Links to the Lectures

-- Prepare one sample modeling, and make it automated
+Prepare one sample modeling, and make it automated:
-- Complete all the modeling part

-- improve css
-- correct the jump
+- Petrophysics
+- Reservoir Geomodeling
+- Fluid Modeling
+- Material Balance
+- Reservoir Simulation
+- Production Analysis
+- Borehole Modeling

+Correct the About section, remove unnecessary part, bring back image!

+Correct the jump!